-- 1. Individual farmers or farm managers who are the water/nutrient decision makers. - 2.
+- 1. Individual farmers or farm managers - 2.
 Persons who develop the irrigation and nutrient water management plans

-The Panel believes that in many cases, these can be the same persons.
+The Expert Panel believes that in many cases, these can be the same persons.
 However, the level of detail and specific topics to be addressed for each group will be different.